Course Outline

 Description

-In this course you will learn how to assess passive range of movement, muscle strength and length, and begin to interpret findings and suggest implications for physiotherapy treatment.
-Principles of exercise prescription in relation to pain, reduced range of movement, muscle weakness, and lack of flexibility will be introduced.
+In this course you will extend your skills in assessing movement and function, learn how to assess muscle strength and length, and begin to interpret and clinically reason through findings and suggest implications for physiotherapy treatment.
+You will be introduced to principles of exercise delivery to reduce symptoms, increase range of movement, increase muscle strength, and function.
 You will also be orientated to different roles and responsibilities of allied health assistants and learn how to assist and support allied health professionals in their care of clients in clinical practice.

 How will this course be delivered?